kziel445/Bulwarriors/README.md

 scroll - zoom in/out

 ## Scripts
+### Building
+BuildingRTS - all RTS aspects of building
+### Camera
+CameraMovement - contains functions to move camera
+### Cursor
+ClickManager - when object clicked, do
+Position - script to get cursor position
 RTSController - contains commands for units, like, move, attack, etc UnitsHandler - [..]
 Clicker - when clicked objects, do something